 Recent Victories

-An Act Expanding Protections for Reproductive and Gender-Affirming Care
+Passing An Act Expanding Protections for Reproductive and Gender-Affirming Care in Massachusetts

 Following the fall of Roe v.
 Wade, the Massachusetts legislature acted swiftly and boldly to make Massachusetts values clear: Our Commonwealth would stand for reproductive freedom and expand access to reproductive health care in the face of national attacks on bodily autonomy.
 In July 2022, Massachusetts passed An Act Expanding Protections for Reproductive and Gender-Affirming Care, which took major steps to make abortion care more affordable and accessible, protect our reproductive and gender-affirming care providers, and ensure no one must leave the Commonwealth for care, at any point in their pregnancy.
 The law received national recognition, including a visit from Vice President Kamala Harris, who touted our work as a model for the rest of the nation.
 Specifically, the law: